Enabling Automatic Updates

 **Update composer.json Scaffold Configuration**

-Locate the "drupal-scaffold" section and update it to match:
+Edit your project's `composer.json` file, then locate the `"drupal-scaffold"` section and update it to match:

 "drupal-scaffold": {